Snow in San Francisco? Mild cities don't escape winter storm

 California is still recovering from a drought that led to tight water restrictions and contributed to severe wildfires.

-In Nevada, the National Weather Service reported light snow in northwest Las Vegas.
-More than 3 feet (1 meter) of snow has fallen at the top of some Lake Tahoe ski resorts in the last 24 hours, bringing the total to 6 feet (2 meters) since storms began Saturday.
+In Utah, a semi-trailer slid off an icy highway in a canyon and hit a deputy, sending him to the hospital with serious injuries and closing the road.
+The unnamed Rich County sheriff's deputy is expected to survive.
+He was hit outside his vehicle as he investigated a different semi-trailer that had lost control and rolled off the road.

-An 80-mile (128-kilometer) stretch of westbound Interstate 80 in the Sierra Nevada closed for the second day, from the California-Nevada line just west of Reno to Colfax, California, east of Sacramento.
+It was one of several crashes across Utah as several inches of snow fell.

-Montana residents used to the cold braved the third day of subzero temperatures and biting wind chill.
+Montana residents braved the third day of subzero temperatures and biting wind chill.

 Wind and fresh snowfall led officials to warn of high avalanche danger in southwestern Montana near Yellowstone National Park, and an avalanche warning was in place for the Centennial Mountains in eastern Idaho.